-The stressful events we’ve experienced during the past two years, including significant changes to our normal lifestyle, are likely to have long-term effects on many people’s physical and mental health.
+The stressful events we’ve experienced during the past three years, including significant changes to our normal lifestyle, are likely to have long-term effects on many people’s physical and mental health.

 Health Plans of NC, Kelly Quinn